braze-inc/braze-docs/_docs/_partners/message_personalization/localization/transifex.md

 ### Step 1: Set up basic authentication

-To set up basic authentication for your account, navigate to the Braze platform and under __Manage Settings__, open the __Connected Content__ tab.
+To set up basic authentication for your account, navigate to the Braze platform, under __Manage Settings__, open the __Connected Content__ tab.
 Here you will provide the credentials used for all Connected Content calls to Transifex.

 ![Basic Authentication Credential Management][34]

-Click __New Credential__, name your credential and add your user name and password for your Transifex account.
+Click __New Credential__, name your credential, and add your user name and password for your Transifex account.

 ![Basic Authentication Credential Creation][35]

 ### Step 2: Connected Content

-This integration allows you to type in a source string instead of adding several lines of conditional formatting for each language in the message composer.

 The Transifex integration uses Transifex's translation [strings API][31].
 The following CURL will allow you to see if your Transifex account has context values associated with translations.
 Input the `PROJECT_NAME` and `RESOURCE_NAME` found in your Transifex account.